SCECGS Redlands Limited

 The Board of SCECGS Redlands Ltd

 The business and enterprise of SCECGS Redlands Limited is overseen by a Board of Directors.
 The Constitution requires that there be no fewer than seven and no more than 12 directors, and contains provisions for the appointment and removal of directors.
-The Constitution requires that the Board be comprised of four people appointed by the Secretariat of the Sydney Diocese of the Anglican Church, and directors elected by the members of the Company.
+The Constitution requires that the Board be comprised of four people appointed by Sydney Diocesan Services, and directors elected by the members of the Company.
 Directors may also be nominated by the Board.

-Currently, there are ten directors on the Board – four who have been appointed by the Diocesan secretariat, five elected by members of the Company, and one nominated by the Board.
-All elected and nominated directors are currently parents or parents of past students of Redlands.
+Currently, there are twelve directors on the Board – four who have been appointed by the Sydney Diocesan Services, six elected by members of the Company, and two nominated by the Board.
+All elected and nominated directors are currently parents, past parents or past students of Redlands.

 The Board seeks to be composed of a diversity of directors who have the necessary skills, professional qualifications, character, personal attributes and commitment to enable the realisation of the School’s vision and mission.